angelod1as/portfolio/content/menu/id_like_to_work.md

 ---
 - remotely
 - at a startup
-- as a nude model
+- as a model
-- as a video-game reviewer
+- as a writer